-Blog - 17/07/2025
+Blog - 27/01/2026

 Home Elevator Planning Guide: Pre-Installation Considerations and Decision Framework

-Installation of a home elevator is among the most extensive home accessibility and luxury renovations you can install in your home.
-Still, it is heavily dependent upon precise elevator planning several months before any form of installation work is undertaken.
 Cibes Lift Philippines guides you through how to plan for a residential elevator installation, ensuring compliance with elevator requirements for buildings in the Philippines.
 In contrast to kitchen or bathroom remodels, elevator installations involve the additional issues of structural, electrical, and regulatory concerns that need to be thoroughly considered months before the first piece of gear arrives at your doorstep.

 This master plan guide gets you started on making the important decisions and elevator framework that will render your elevator project a valuable enhancement or a costly disaster.

-Elevator Planning for Long-Term Accessibility Needs
+Elevator Plan for Long-Term Accessibility Needs

 A recent home assessment involves determining who will regularly use the elevator and their specific needs.
-Consider family members in mobility devices, frequent elderly guests, and individuals with chronic conditions that will only get worse over time.
+Consider family members in mobility devices, frequent elder guests, and individuals with chronic conditions that will only get worse over time.

 Document current difficulty with stairs, such as hours of the day that mobility is most limited and specific tasks that must be accomplished with the aid of another.